 The list of things you should not put in your hummingbird feeder is a wee bit longer:

 - Honey.
 It’s a natural food, but only if you’re a honeybee.
 Bees start with the nectar of flowers not typically used by hummingbirds, modify it with digestive enzymes, then barf it back out and evaporate off most of the water.
 The final product contains less palatable sugars plus stuff you seriously don’t want to feed to hummingbirds.
 Once diluted to feeder strength, honey becomes an ideal food for a variety of microbes, including some that can cause disease.
-Honey-water diets have been linked with fatal yeast infections (candidiasis) in captive hummingbirds, and similar infections have been reported in wild ones.
+Honey-water diets have been linked with fatal yeast infections (candidiasis) in captive hummingbirds (3), and similar infections have been reported in wild ones.
 Honey belongs on your biscuits, not in your feeders.

 - Brown or even brownish sugar.
-The color derives in part from iron, for which nectarivarous and frugivorous birds have a very low tolerance.
+The color derives in part from iron, for which nectarivorous and frugivorous birds have a very low tolerance (4,5).
 Even a little extra iron over time can build up to lethal levels in the birds’ bodies.
 Refined white sugar has had the trace iron removed to make it a more attractive product, which incidentally makes it safer for hummingbirds.
 Unfortunately for those of us who try to shop green, organic sugar is typically not fully refined to pure sucrose, so it’s not safe.
 Rumors of problems at tropical feeding stations may be related to the use of lightly refined turbinado (“raw”) sugar containing iron, but these reports have yet to be substantiated.

 - Artificial coloring.
 The vast majority of hummingbird flowers put the color on the outside, not in the nectar.
 FD&C Red #40 and #3, the dyes used in most “instant nectar” products and the food coloring in your pantry, are like nothing the birds would ever encounter in nature.
 They may not be dangerous at human consumption levels, but hummingbirds can drink more than 5 times their weight in liquid in a day.
 Medical research has linked large dosages of these dyes to a number of serious health problems.
 Backyard comparisons also suggest that the birds don’t like the way these dyes taste.
 If colorless sugar water just doesn’t look right to you, use a few drops of fruit juice concentrate to tint it.

 - Commercial “instant nectar” and “hummingbird food” products.
-Most contain synthetic additives such as dyes, preservatives, and/or flavors that, despite what manufacturers and retailers may claim or imply, have never been tested or approved as safe for hummingbirds.
+Most contain unnatural additives such as dyes, preservatives, and/or flavors that, despite what manufacturers and retailers may claim or imply, have never been tested or approved as safe for hummingbirds.
 Those products without additives are basically overpriced boxes of extrafine white sugar (see the second bullet point under “White Sugar” above).

 - Nutritional supplements.
-The nectar of hummingbird flowers is little more than sugar water anyway, and anything else you add can cause premature spoilage and other problems.
+The nectar of hummingbird flowers is little more than sugar water anyway (1), and anything else you add can cause premature spoilage and other problems.
 This includes commercial diets for captive hummingbirds, protein powder, fruit juice (except a few drops of concentrate to add a little color), Jell-O, Gatorade, Mountain Dew, vanilla extract, and strawberry daiquiri mix.
 Hummingbirds are really efficient hunters, even in winter, but if you want to supplement their protein/vitamin intake, raise fruit flies in jars or start a compost pile.
 For minerals during nesting season, offer clean ashes from natural wood (no synthetic logs, paper, trash, etc.).

 Now that we have the two ingredients, the next step is determining what proportion to mix them in.
 Though opinions about feeder solutions vary slightly within the hummingbird community, most hummingbird experts still endorse this recipe: